mgretajulia/villa-carlotta/prompts.md

 ### [Claude AI](https://claude.ai/) — verification with a few-shot prompt

 We gave Claude two worked examples before asking it for a complete list of artworks connected to Villa Carlotta through its owners.
-Few Shot Prompting Prompt
+Few Shot Prompting

 Examples provided to the model: